bcvery1/tilepix/README.md

 }
 ```

-Futher examples can be found in the [examples directory](https://github.com/bcvery1/tilepix/tree/master/examples).
+Further examples can be found in the [examples directory](https://github.com/bcvery1/tilepix/tree/master/examples).

 ## Contributing
 Thanks for considering contributing to TilePix; for details on how you can contribute, please consult the